-- " Residential Use Shall not exceed five (5) dwelling units per acre. - " Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 5 dwelling units per acre. - " Nonresidential Use Shall not exceed a floor area ratio (FAR) of .40, nor an impervious surface ratio (ISR) of .65. - " See 'Additional Standards' section of these Category Descriptions and Rules.
+- " Residential Use Shall not exceed five (5) dwelling units per acre. - " Residential Equivalent Use Shall not exceed an equivalent of 3.0 beds per permitted dwelling unit at 5 dwelling units per acre. - " Nonresidential Use Shall not exceed a floor area ratio (FAR) of .40, nor an impervious surface ratio (ISR) of .65. - \See 'Additional Standards' section of these Category Descriptions and Rules for the identified uses that have acreage thresholds.